Nurou/ot-harjoitustyo/README.md

 StudyTracker is a desktop application that helps a student to keep track of their studies.
 The student can use it to monitor their overall progress through the help of a board.

-It's built with Java, and uses the JavaFX library for the UI and SQLite for data persistance.
+It's built with Java, JavaFX and SQLite.

 ## Documentation